 Anyone found to be in violation of any of the language requirements set forth by Québec’s Charter of the French Language will be given a warning and a deadline by which they must become compliant.
 A legal person or entity can be fined anywhere from $1,500 – $20,000 for ignoring this warning, and fines are doubled for all subsequent offenses.
 The Charter also mentions “other penalties of a commercial nature” that may be imposed on businesses that do not fulfill its language requirements.

 At the end of the day, getting your French translation for advertising in Canada right at the outset is worth it – not only will you avoid warnings and fines from Québec’s government, but you will also expand the audience that your ads reach.
-We have dedicated marketing teams for French Canada and would welcome the opportunity to help you take that step.
+We have dedicated marketing teams for Canadian French and would welcome the opportunity to help you take that step.
 Or, if you’re looking to do a bit of market research before making any other moves, we can also help you translate surveys and other client-facing communications.
 Get in touch to ask us how!